 Even though you might expect more from your pooch, kids can trigger dogs to nip, growl, or viciously bark at a child.
 It’s usually an impulse, but these moments can hold their share of potential danger.

 Supervision and teaching are the ultimate tools to acclimate your pets and children.
-Once everyone in the home is in harmony, the smoother things will go.
+Once everyone in the home is in harmony, things will go smoother.

 The 21 Worst Dog Breeds for Kids Are: